 Getting together as a team to enjoy a meal and celebrate the boss is fun for everyone.
 Grab a box of bagels or get everyone’s breakfast burrito orders to start the day off with an appreciation breakfast.
 Or perhaps heading out to lunch as a team or bringing in catering from the boss’s favorite restaurant would be more fun.

-Remote teams could celebrate with a DoorDash budget and enjoying lunch together on Zoom.
-Or maybe everyone kicks in to have the boss’s favorite lunch delivered directly to his home or office.
+Remote teams could celebrate with a DoorDash budget and enjoy lunch together on Zoom.
+Or maybe each employee kicks in to have the boss’s favorite lunch delivered directly to his home or office.